Our 17-month Weekend Radiologic Technology Program is designed for students who need

 and employment.

-Admission to the program is a competitive process requiring a minimum GPA of 2.50 to be considered.
-The highest ranked students that meet qualification requirements and deadlines will be admitted first.
+Admission to the program is a competitive process requiring a minimum GPA of 2.50

 The program is committed to fostering academic excellence through a curriculum that